julianthome/biofuzz-tk/README.md

 List<BioFuzzParseNode> nodesBfs = mgr.trace(tree, q, TraceType.BFS);
 ```

 The tracer traverses each node of the parse-tree and whenever the return value of the member-function *condition* is true,
 the corresponding node will be added to the return set of nodes.
 The BioFuzz Manager contains a member function *trace*
 that calls the tracer with the parse tree to search, the query and the algorithm to use.
 For now, the two methodes breadth-first
-search (BFS) and depth-first search are implemented.
+search (BFS) and depth-first search (DFS) are implemented.
 Dependent on the algorithm, the nodes are added in-order to the resulting
 list.
 Given the code above, the list *nodeBfs* contains the following elements (in the given order): ``[+][*][+][/][-]`` for
 the mathematical expression ``1+4*(5+2)/10-4``.